 A second EEG is recorded for comparison to the first EEG to measure the effect and results of the training session.
 This EEG is used to determine the next session setting for the light and sound training frequencies.
 The above sequence takes about 30 minutes.
 And indeed, our EEGs show that our brains are more balanced and the change is permanent.

 Over the next few days, the session is repeated several times, used in conjunction with the other techniques mentioned earlier.
-For example, after several listenings to a hypnotic visualisation tape to familiarise the brain with being in a relaxed alpha state – the best one for taking in new information – Adam uses the Lotus software to ‘put’ us in that state, then NLP to ‘anchor’ that state, to be entered into instantly from thereon at will.
+For example, after several listenings to a hypnotic visualisation tape to familiarise the brain with being in a relaxed alpha state – the best one for taking in new information – they use the Lotus software to ‘put’ us in that state, then NLP to ‘anchor’ that state, to be entered into instantly from thereon at will.

-During the whole week there’s a fair amount of psychodrama from Adam, since ‘learning to learn’ is essentially about getting one’s brain to accept change, which many of us resist by erecting sophisticated yet quite fundamental psychological defences that need lowering.
+During the whole week there’s a fair amount of psychodrama from the Alphaearning, since ‘learning to learn’ is essentially about getting one’s brain to accept change, which many of us resist by erecting sophisticated yet quite fundamental psychological defences that need lowering.
 In fact, over the course of five days, the room will crackle with emotion, occasionally bursting out into the public areas of the grand hotel in which the course was conducted (much to the delight of the owner, who hadn’t had such excitement around the place in many years).